“When doubts filled my mind,

 ~Psalm 94:19 (NLT).

 At times I have doubts.
 We all do.
-We consider the blemishes of our lives or the lack of progress that are just a little too visible in the present moment, and we stew over them, wondering why life’s not turning out as it should.
+We consider the blemishes of our lives or the lack of progress that’s a little too visible in the present moment, and we stew over them, wondering why life’s not turning out as it should.

-I was inspired recently watching a documentary, The Cross (2008), on the ever-durable Arthur Blessitt, a man who’d carried his twelve-foot cross all the way around the world, visiting every country, even those war-torn ones in the midst of their bloody conflicts, for instance Beirut and Northern Ireland.
+The documentary, The Cross (2008), on the ever-durable Arthur Blessitt is inspiring.
+He’s a man who’d carried his twelve-foot cross all the way around the world, visiting every country, even those war-torn ones in the midst of their bloody conflicts, for instance Beirut and Northern Ireland.

-It’s easy to bring up example after example of people like Blessitt, who are modern-day heroes of faith, and thrust them before the doubting hearts of yours and mine, to make us feel ashamed for our so-called ‘lack of faith’.
+It’s easy to bring up example after example of people like Blessitt, who are modern-day heroes of faith, and thrust them before our doubting hearts, to make us feel ashamed for our so-called ‘lack of faith’.

 There must have been plenty of lonely times when he’d have doubted the Lord as any prophet has.

 It’s not wrong to doubt.
 We’re not castigated by God for doubting.
-If the heroes of faith doubted occasionally it’s going to be okay for you and I.
+If the heroes of faith doubted occasionally it’s going to be okay for us.